My name is Kelley Hudlow.

 As a priest in the Episcopal Diocese of Alabama, I am an itinerant preacher, traveling to churches without regular clergy on Sundays.
 I serve as the diocesan Missioner for Communications, creating print and digital content, and handling strategic and crisis communications.
 I am the coordinator for the diocesan local ministry school, and oversee student field placements, serve as a mentor, and teach homiletics.
 Prior to working for the church full time, I was a trial attorney and a director for a legal clinic at a law school.

 I was ordained a deacon in 2011 and then a priest in 2020.
 My academic and professional training includes a Bachelor of Arts in History, a Juris Doctorate, the National Criminal Defense College, Education for Ministry through Sewanee, and the Alabama Ministry School.
 In 2021 I completed the David G. Buttrick Certificate Program in Homiletic Peer Coaching through Vanderbilt Divinity School.
+I am currently working on a Masters in Theopoetics and Writing through Bethany Theological Seminary

 My preaching life.

 I have preached in a variety of settings, including bars, coffeeshops, parks, online, protests, and in a traditional church setting.
 These varied contexts have allowed me to utilize a variety of preaching methods.
-At present my preaching life is focused on weekly lectionary preaching in small parishes.
+At present, my preaching life is focused on weekly lectionary preaching in small parishes.
 Because of the itinerant nature of my ministry, the Sunday sermon is my primary interaction with the congregations I serve.
-The primary purpose of the sermon is to prepare the good news of God in Christ, but it is also a source of pastoral care and formation.
+The primary purpose of the sermon is to proclaim the good news of God in Christ, but it is also a source of pastoral care and formation.
 As a preacher, sermon preparation is part of my weekly spiritual practice and it is my primary form of creative expression.
 I find great joy in being shaped by the rhythm of the Revised Common Lectionary and liturgical calendar, and the regular engagement of scripture for preaching.

 My coaching life.